; Forcing Anisotropic Filtering x16 for AMD GPUs doesn't work

 foliage.DensityType=2

-; Adjust object details, lower value = better quality
+; Adjust object details, lower value = better far object detail

 r.StaticMeshLODDistanceScale=0.7